An exceptional plane

 Sublime success of human and technological cooperation, but commercial pitfall

-Expensive to exploit and less profitable than expected, Concorde represents an economic failure.
-On a technical level, supersonic is a great success.
+Expensive to operate and less profitable than expected, Concorde represents an economic failure.
+On the technical level, the supersonic is a tremendous success.
 The innovations generated by the supersonic are up to the challenge set.
-These innovations result from research carried out to solve new problems: for example, it was necessary to adapt the cabin of the supersonic to the fact that it extends 20 cm under the effect of expansion due to heat!
-Concorde's technological prowess thus opens the way to the success of European aeronautics and in particular that of the Airbus programs.
+These innovations result from research carried out in order to solve new problems: for example, it was necessary to adapt the fuselage of the supersonic to the fact that it lengthens by 20 cm under the effect of expansion due to heat!
+The technological prowess induced by Concorde thus opens the way to the success of European aeronautics and in particular to that of the Airbus programs.

 The symbol of the influence of France and Great Britain

-Concorde has enabled France and Great Britain to demonstrate to the world their performance, even their technological superiority.
-The supersonic has thus strongly contributed to the prestige and pride of the Franco-British Governments.
-Revolutionary by design, this device has raised the enthusiasm of industry.
-Concorde also arouses curiosity and the admiration of the general public, who comes in large numbers to watch it take off and land, so much so that traffic jams are created at its approach.
-Beyond its detractors, Concorde is dreaming, especially since it corresponds to a time of effervescence
+Concorde allowed France and Great Britain to demonstrate to the world their performance, even their technological superiority.
+The supersonic aircraft thus contributed greatly to the prestige and pride of the Franco-British Governments.
+Revolutionary in its design, this aircraft aroused the enthusiasm of industrialists.
+Concorde also aroused the curiosity and admiration of the general public, who came in droves to watch it take off and land, to the point that traffic jams formed as it approached.
+Beyond its detractors, Concorde was a dream, especially since it corresponded to a time of excitement

-intellectual, cultural, industrial, economic and political Let's not forget that the first flight of the Concorde took place just a few months before the man's first step on the moon ...
+intellectual, cultural, industrial, economic and political.
+Let us not forget that the first flight of the Concorde took place just a few months before man's first step on the moon...

 Michel Rétif, the flight engineer for the first flight